LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 This section is a copy of the few basic screens of in-game help.
 The help pages are automatically generated based on a game's keybinding content and on overrides in the player's config file.
-The remaining in-game help screens, not shown here, list all game commands grouped by categories, in detail.
+The remaining in-game help screens, not shown here, list all game commands grouped by categories in detail.
 A text snapshot of the complete in-game help is in [InGameHelp.txt](InGameHelp.txt).